 This simply means that for a contract to exist, the parties must intend to be legally bound by its terms.
 If one or both of the parties do not want to be bound by the terms of the contract, it is not valid.

 In commercial contracts, there is an automatic presumption that both parties intend their agreement to be legally binding.
 If this is not the case, one or both parties need to ‘rebut’ this presumption.

 What is meant by ‘certainty of terms’?

 Not only must the terms of a contract be agreed upon by both parties, but the agreement must also be complete (i.e. there should be nothing missing that is essential to the contract) and should not be vague or unambiguous.
 This is because where a contract is contradictory or does not include provisions for real-life situations, there is a chance that a court will not be able to enforce it.

 To avoid complications arising from the uncertainty of terms, one option is to break a project down into several smaller and sequential agreements (this is common with large IT delivery projects).
 This means that each can be delivered with greater certainty.

-If you are about to enter into a new contract of any type (or to renew an existing contract), it is important to do so in a clear and methodical manner and only sign the contract when you are sure that it reflects your best interests and offers the protection necessary.
+If you’re about to enter into a new contract of any type (or to renew an existing contract), it’s important to do so clearly and methodically and only sign the contract when you are sure that it reflects your best interests and offers the protection necessary.
 To achieve this, we recommend taking the following steps:

-- gather your existing contracts of the same type and review whether these have been effective (often lessons can be learned about how to enter into a new contract based on past experience).
+- Gather your existing contracts of the same type and review whether these have been effective (often lessons can be learned about how to enter into a new contract based on your previous experience)

-- don’t be afraid to consider renegotiating contracts where they are no longer working for you.
-If the other party values your contractual relationship, they will be more willing to make changes, especially if these are mutually beneficial.
+- Don’t be afraid to consider renegotiating contracts where they are no longer working for you (if the other party values your contractual relationship, they’ll be more willing to make changes, especially if these are mutually beneficial)

 Get legal assistance from LawBite